My Cottage Web Studio

 12.)
 The "bandwidth" issue is one of the most sited reasons for not participating in chain-mail.
 Chain-mail is also illegal, often promotes illegal pyramid or border-line MLM (Multi-Level Marketing) and MMF (Make Money Fast) schemes, and much of it is, frankly, stupid.
 (Though I HAVE seen a few that are very funny!)

 13.)
-Terms of Service on most membership hosts (AOL, Compuserve) as well as even the smallest of Internet Service Provides (including My Cottage Web Studio) prohibit this activity.
+Terms of Service on most membership hosts (AOL, Gmail, Yahoo, etc.) as well as even the smallest of Internet Service Provides (including My Cottage Web Studio) prohibit this activity.
 It will get your account shut down.

 14.)
 Your reputation suffers.